 Biobased content testing offers a counterfeit detection method to determine whether a product is natural or synthetic or if the natural product has been adulterated with a synthetic counterpart.

 The U.S. Food & Drug Administration considers the term “natural” to mean that nothing artificial or synthetic (including all color additives regardless of source) has been included in, or has been added to, a food.
 The FDA stresses that its policy was not intended to address food production methods, such as the use of pesticides, nor did it explicitly address food processing or manufacturing methods, such as thermal technologies, pasteurization, or irradiation.
 The FDA also did not consider whether the term “natural” should describe any nutritional or other health benefit.

 ISO/IEC 17025:2005-accredited Beta Analytic provides Carbon-14 analyses to determine the percentage of natural versus synthetic content of food and dietary supplements.
 The lab provides results in 5-7 business days.
 A priority service is available for results required in 4 business days or less.
-Based in Miami, Florida, Beta Analytic reports results according to international standards ASTM D6866 or ISO 16620-2 8.3.2: biobased carbon content as a fraction of total carbon.
-For inquiries, email email@example.com.
+Based in Miami, Florida, Beta Analytic reports results according to international standards ASTM D6866 or ISO 16620-2 8.3.2: biobased carbon content as a fraction of total carbon or total organic carbon.
+For inquiries, email firstname.lastname@example.org.